Following restart, IOG working to double North Sea gas project output

 UK-headquartered IOG plc is looking forward to a phased increase to double the output at its Saturn Banks Project – Phase 1, located in the UK sector of the North Sea, after restoring the production following modifications to the terminal operated by Perenco (UK) Limited (PUK).

-Last week, IOG revealed that the production at this North Sea gas project was shut-in following liquids handling issues discovered by Perenco, explaining that a drainage system deficiency was found in two recycle compressors in the Perenco Bacton terminal’s Condensate Stabilisation Unit (CSU).
+Last week, IOG revealed that the production at the Saturn Banks gas project was shut in following liquids handling issues discovered by Perenco, explaining that a drainage system deficiency was found in two recycle compressors in the Perenco Bacton terminal’s Condensate Stabilisation Unit (CSU).

 In an update on Wednesday, IOG confirmed that following a PUK modification to one of the CSU’s compressors, the production at the Saturn Banks gas project was duly restored at an initial level of approximately 30 mmscf/d on 31 May 2022.

-The company also reaffirmed that the modification of the second compressor is expected to take approximately one more week to enable the production from this North Sea project to be gradually restored to its prior stabilised levels of 55-65 mmscf/d over the following weeks.
+The company also reaffirmed that the modification of the second compressor was expected to take approximately one more week to enable the production from the project to be gradually restored to its prior stabilised levels of 55-65 mmscf/d over the following weeks.

-In addition, IOG emphasised that this is expected to be a gradual process to manage the high levels of liquids currently being worked through the Saturn Banks Pipeline System.
+In addition, IOG emphasises that this is expected to be a gradual process to manage the high levels of liquids currently being worked through the Saturn Banks Pipeline System.